marten-de-vries/evaljs/README.md

 No labeled statements; no nice error handling (although there is a ``DEBUG`` option).
 There are probably bugs.
-That said, it can run itself including acorn without modifications, so its supported subset of JS is usable.
+That said, it can run itself and acorn, so its supported subset of JS is usable.
 PRs containing improvements welcome!

 How slow is it?
 ---------------